 Yes.
-Both California and the federal government will recognize your marriage.
+California, all other states and territories (with the possible exception of American Samoa), and the federal government will recognize your marriage.
 You will be eligible for federal protections and responsibilities afforded to all other married couples.

 17. For same-sex couples in bi-national relationships, will getting married in California permit a non-U.S. citizen to gain legal permanent residence in the U.S.?

-Now that DOMA Section 3 has been held unconstitutional, there is a legal means for you or your spouse to apply for permanent immigrant status in the U.S. based on your marriage if your marriage is valid in the place where you married.
+Because DOMA Section 3 has been held unconstitutional, there is a legal means for you or your spouse to apply for permanent immigrant status in the U.S. based on your marriage.
 So, in many cases, if you are married or get married, you can sponsor your spouse (or your spouse can sponsor you) for a green card (that is, legal permanent residence).
 However, immigration law is very complicated and you should speak with a qualified attorney before marrying or filing any marriage-based immigration petitions or adjustment of status application.
-Options for families will vary from case to case, based upon a number of factors, including: whether you and your partner are together or apart; whether you are living together in the United States or abroad; whether you and your partner have married; whether your family can marry; and for families together in the United States whether the non-U.S. citizen partner arrived in the United States after having been inspected by an immigration officer or whether they entered without inspection.
-You and your partner are stronglyencouraged to speak with a qualified immigration attorney to get legal advice before taking steps to seek out an immigration benefit.
+Options for families will vary from case to case, based upon a number of factors, including: whether you and your partner are together or apart; whether you are living together in the United States or abroad; whether you and your partner have married; and for families together in the United States, whether the non-U.S. citizen partner arrived in the United States after having been inspected by an immigration officer or whether they entered without inspection.
+You and your partner are strongly encouraged to speak with a qualified immigration attorney to get legal advice before taking steps to marry or seek out an immigration benefit.

 This FAQ doesn't address every circumstance in which same-sex bi-national couples may find themselves.
 But there are other FAQs that do.
-Please go to www.immigrationequality.org or www.aclu.org to look for more detailed guides about the impact the Prop 8 and DOMA rulings have on immigration-related matters.
+Please go to www.immigrationequality.org to look for more detailed guides about the impact the Obergefell, Hollingsworth, and Windsor rulings have on immigration-related matters.
 Same-sex couples in bi-national relationships should consult an immigration attorney before getting married in California or another jurisdiction.

 18. Do religious institutions or clergy members have to perform marriages for same-sex couples?